 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 The wine was not aged dry until the mid-19th century.
-Due to the late ripening Nebbiolo and thus only in the cold season until December fermentation were only inadequate yeasts available.
-This always left a relatively high residual sweetness in the wine.
+Due to the late maturing Nebbiolo and therefore only in the cold season until December fermentation were inadequate yeasts available.
+This left a relatively high residual sweetness in the wine.
 The French oenologist Louis Oudart was called in to assist by Giulietta Falletti (Marquesa von Barolo).
-This relocated the fermentation process into newly created underground wine cellars, ensured constant temperatures and improved cellar hygiene.
-For the cellaring experiments King Victor Emmanuel II (1820-1878) even provided his hunting lodge Fontanafredda in the mountains of Serralunga d'Alba (province of Cuneo) and his son Emanuele Alberto (1851-1894) the vineyards.
-Oudart built the wine for the first time dry around the year 1850 (he also provided similar support later Barbaresco ).
-A second version names but the oenologist Paolo Francesco Staglieno as authoritative developer of dry Barolo.
-This worked from 1836 until the 1840s, including at the royal winery.
-In any case, it began the unstoppable triumph of Barolo.
+This relocated the fermentation process to newly created underground wine cellars, ensured constant temperatures and improved cellar hygiene.
+King Victor Emmanuel II (1820-1878) even provided his Fontanafredda hunting lodge in the Serralunga d'Alba mountains (province of Cuneo) and his son Emanuele Alberto (1851-1894) for the cellar trials.
+Oudart developed the wine dry for the first time around 1850 (he later provided similar support for the Barbaresco ).
+A second version names the oenologist Paolo Francesco Staglieno as the main developer of the dry Barolo.
+This worked from 1836 until the 1840s, among other things, on the royal winery.
+In any case, it was the inevitable triumph of Barolo.